 1. What are the changes in GST until 2023?

-Changes under the CGST Act – section 10.
-The registered taxpayers engaged in the supply of goods by way of ECO should be able to register under this scheme starting October 1, 2023.
+According to the changes under the CGST Act – section 10.
+Therefore, the registered taxpayers engaged in the supply of goods by way of ECO should be able to register under this scheme starting October 1, 2023.

 2. How can one interpret the amendment of GST?

 This entails the updation/changing of information furnished at the time of registering for GST.
-This allows the registered taxpayers to update their contacts such as an address, contact number, business structure and names, and authorised signatories among others.
+Moreover, it allows the registered taxpayers to update their contacts such as an address, contact number, business structure and names, and authorised signatories among others.

 3. What are the processes involved in changing information on the GST portal?